bolismauro/katana-evolution/README.md

 # Katana Logic Evolution (or, ELM-inspired business logic management)

 The goal of this evolution is to try to correct all the problems we have found using Katana for several months in production now.
 During these months we also have increased our knowledge and understanding of this pattern.
-Some choices we have made at the very begin of the Katana implementations are showing their limits.
+Some choices we have made at the very begin of the Katana implementation are showing their limits.
 Moving from MVC to Katana has been a good move in terms, but the feeling is that we can do much better when it comes to manage the logic our applications.

 The main idea is to take deep inspiration from ELM.
 Previously we only considered redux (and react for the UI) as a source of inspiration.

 ## Goals

-Here are the major pain points I felt about Katana (again, logic-wise) and therefore the goals I'd like to achieve with this proposa (in no particular order)l:
+Here are the major pain points I felt about Katana (again, logic-wise) and therefore the goals I'd like to achieve with this proposa (in no particular order):
 * Having a single "reducer" (update state) instead of leveraging composition to update the state heavility limits the possibility of composing how the application state is updated.
 In particular it is hard to decouple behaviours in different parts (e.g., a single file where all the authentication logic si defined) since there isn't a way to actually write separated pieces of updating logic when an action is dispatched.
 The same goes for the "side effects" that an action carries
 * We have split our applications in separated frameworks to leverage WMO and reduce the compilation time of our builds when we develop.
 Splitting the code has been a nightmare because of reference cycles.
 There are various causes (e.g., the project didn't start with modularization in mind) but one of the primary reasons is that the current Katana really doesn't support modularization really well.
 As we defined in the previous point, it is impossible to split side effects and update logic when an action is triggered and it is also very hard to separate the public interface of a module (e.g., what functions it offers) from the actual implementation, since they are extremely tied together (that is, both of them are the actions).
 Moreover, there isn't really a way to compose the state update and this requires that all the actions know the state type.
 We partially solved this protocol by adopting protocols (e.g., "StateWithNavigation")
 * We heavily rely on actions that dispatch, in the side effect, other actions forming a chaining of actions.
 While this is not necessarily a bad thing per se, it quickly becomes really hard to debug issues leveraging Xcode.
 To put this in a simple way, it is impossible to understand who has dispatch an action because of internal implementation details (actions are dispatched using an OperationQueue).
 We have partially solved this issue by creating a monitor that shows all the actions that are dispatched and how the state changes after each reduction, but my feeling is that we should decrease this need of dispatching actions from other actions to some edge cases